 Circumstances Where Probate May Not Be Required

-While having a will does not eliminate the need for probate, there are situations where probate may be simplified or even unnecessary.
+While having a Will does not eliminate the need for probate, there are situations where probate may be simplified or even unnecessary.
 Here are a few scenarios where probate might not be required or could be expedited:

 Small Estates: In some jurisdictions, small estates with a total value below a certain threshold may be exempt from full probate.
 Instead, they may be eligible for simplified probate procedures or allowed to pass to beneficiaries directly.